activescott/gpu-agent/README.md

 - [+] feat: cards show country being sold from
 - [+] feat: add feedback alert on top of pages that requests feedback

-- [ ] feat: can filter by attributes and attribute pills

-- [ ] fix: add lot size attribute and metrics support items that have multiple items (update $/perf specs) e.g. "**_ LOT OF 10 GPU's_** NVIDIA RTX A5000 24GB GDDR6"
-- [ ] fix: add quantity attribute

-- [ ] feat: add a "more info" to each description page tooltip so people can learn more about the specs.
-Update the info page to be more specific about when to choose which metric.

-- [ ] feat: cards now show quantity available
-- [ ] feat: add ability to filter within a range
-- [ ] feat: add ability to delete specs from the cards
-- [ ] feat: add more GPUs w/ hardware-only specs
-- [ ] feat: allow dismissing tooltip on clickout

 - [ ] feat: choose listings by **use case**.
 Buyers want to buy a card for a use case.
 Then it sorts/ranks by appropriate metric and showcases appropriate metric

   - URLs like /ml/shop/use-case/image-classification